otaneto/otaneto/README.md

 - Front-end developer, currently working with ⚛React and Vue.js 💚!

-- 🌱 Learning Nuxt.js, Next.js, 🐋Docker and some new CSS tricks 🎩
+- 🌱 I am also interested in mobile development, so I am learning Flutter.

 - 📫 You can find me on:
   - LinkedIn: https://www.linkedin.com/in/otaneto/